US puts forward new Mideast ceasefire principles that call for immediate release of all hostages, negotiations | News Channel 3-12

 (CNN) — The US put forward new Mideast ceasefire principles that call for the immediate release of all hostages and the start of negotiations for a comprehensive end to the war, according to two Israeli officials familiar with the discussions.

-The principles were conveyed to Hamas, the officials said, which has not yet issued a response.
+The principles were conveyed to Hamas, the officials said.
 It is unclear if the plan is a series of principles or guidelines for resuming negotiations or a complete ceasefire plan.

+Hamas on Sunday confirmed it had received through mediators “some ideas” from the US administration, aimed at reaching a Gaza ceasefire and hostage deal with Israel.

+In a statement, the group said it “welcomes any move that helps efforts to stop the aggression against our people.”

 “Everyone wants the Hostages HOME.
 Everyone wants this War to end!,” Trump posted on social media on Sunday evening.
 “The Israelis have accepted my Terms.
 It is time for Hamas to accept as well.”
 Trump said this would be his “last warning.”